Theatre of Pain: Image change

-New music aside, Theatre of Pain saw the band drastically alter its image upon the album's release, and the move towards glam metal was not met with enthusiasm by some fans.
+Theatre of Pain saw the band drastically alter its image upon the album's release, and the move towards glam metal was not met with enthusiasm by some fans.
 The band's new glam metal look was panned by People Magazine, who slammed their new "sleekly eerie, pouty looks" which "might have been sent over by central casting."
 The magazine went as far as to refer to lead vocalist Vince Neil as "the hottest peroxide-blond hermaphrodite on the head-banger circuit" while Rocks Back Pages chided their "effeminate clothes".
 Some fans were dismayed when glamour shots began appearing in the heavy metal press which showed the band members sporting as much pink lace as they once did black leather.
 Guitarist Mars addressed the image change in a 1985 interview with The Georgia Straight: "We've always been a bit different looking band than anybody else.
 And everybody, now, is wearing lots of leather and studs and blowing out their hair and stuff.
 So it’s time for us to change, ’cause we don’t want to be stuck into that mainstream.
 It's just to be something different."
 The guitarist did admit years later that he had been uncomfortable with the band's move to glam metal during the Theatre of Pain era, saying "I went along with the makeup, but I never liked it.
 I looked like a really ugly old woman."
 Said Sixx of the move towards glam: "Hey, man, I like to look good, I wear make-up.
 Shit, President George Washington used to wear a wig and make-up.
 I mean, c'mon.
 If he can do it, I can do it."